Cultural Exchange Day for Foreign Students Free Admission for Foreign Students upon Presentation of Your Student ID!

 Enjoy the beauty of Japanese art.

 The chronological exhibition "Highlights of Japanese Art" on the 2nd floor provides a general overview of Japanese art history.
-The galleries on the 1st floor exhibit works such as sculpture, ceramics, and lacquerware according to genre.
+Genre galleries on the 1st floor showcase a variety of works, including sculpture, ceramics, and lacquerware.

 Hyokeikan (Asian Gallery)